anderskjeldsen/am-lang-compiler/README.md

 - **Community libraries** and tools
 - **Documentation improvements**

-## 📄 License

-AmLang Compiler is available under a commercial license.
-Contact us for licensing information.

 ---

 **Ready to start building?** [Download AmLang](https://github.com/anderskjeldsen/am-lang-compiler/releases) and experience the future of systems programming!